opensecuritycontroller/community/development/osgi/osgi-dev.md

   ...
 ```

-In the fragment from the `bnd.bnd` file, the `!javax.servlet.jsp` and `!javax.servlet.jsp.tagext` were excluded however, if you look at the `com.mcafee.vmidc.server.Server org.osc.core.server` class, you will notice that packages from `javax.servlet` are used:
+In the fragment from the `bnd.bnd` file, the `!javax.servlet.jsp` and `!javax.servlet.jsp.tagext` were excluded however, if you look at the `org.osc.core.server` class, you will notice that packages from `javax.servlet` are used:

 ```java
 package org.osc.core.server;